eternalPangaea/WebMining/README.md

-This is for BIA660 Group 1.
+This is Tianyi's branch for BIA660 Group 1.